inr-kit/twps/docs/source/how_to_use.rst

     * - Template
       - Resulting file
     * - .. literalinclude:: examples/eva1.t
-      - .. literalinclude:: examples/eva1.t.res
+      - .. literalinclude:: examples/eva1.res.t

 Note, in the template's 3-rd line, the snippet code ``'c'`` takes 3 characters (the delimiters are counted as well) and it is substituted with a string of 6 characters ``abcdef`` in the result.
-In the 9-th line the snippet ``'LongVariable'`` that takes 14 characters in the template, is replaced with only one character ``'a'``.
+On line 9, the snippet ``'LongVariable'`` that takes 14 characters in the template, is replaced with only one character ``'a'``.

 If the evaluation result is shorter than the snippet code, the default behaviour can be changed using :ref:`keys-label`.
 If the resulting string and the snippet code have the same length, the text after the snippet will remain its position.

 Execution examples